Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Methodology

+The Physical Violation Rate (PVR) measures phase-specific monotonicity \cite{kotary2021end}.
+During constant-temperature hold phases, the theoretical gradient of the setpoint is zero.
+This metric calculates the percentage of time steps where the model predicts a significant variation during these steady-state phases:

+where $H = \{j \mid \nabla y_{PI,j} = 0\}$ represents the set of indices corresponding to the hold phases, $|H|$ is the total number of such points, $\mathbb{I}$ is the indicator function, and $\epsilon$ is a strict tolerance threshold (set to $0.01$ in our scaled domain).
+A low PVR indicates that the model genuinely understands the physical logic of steady-state stability.

+Moreover, the Maximum Overshoot (MO) measures critical limit violations.
+In control theory and time-series forecasting, overshoot universally quantifies the maximum positive deviation of a system's response above its target setpoint \cite{ogata2010modern}.
+The MO is defined as:

+By evaluating both PVR and MO, we ensure that the forecasting models not only minimize point-wise errors but also strictly respect the operational safety boundaries of the manufacturing process.

 To assess robustness, we perform a noise perturbation analysis.
-In real-world manufacturing processes, sensor readings are rarely perfect due to probe drift, wiring picking up interference, and even ground-truth measurements can have errors.
+In real-world manufacturing processes, sensor readings are rarely perfect due to probe drift, wiring picking up interference, and even ground-truth measurements can contain errors.
 A forecasting model that performs well on clean data may fail when deployed in such a noisy environment, compromising product quality and safety.
-Therefore, robustness analysis assesses not only how accurately a model fits historical data, but also how reliably it performs when confronted with realistic measurement uncertainty.
-Thus, Gaussian noise with zero mean and increasing standard deviation, up to $\sigma=1$, is added to the test set.
+Gaussian noise with zero mean and increasing standard deviation up to $\sigma=1$ is added to the test set after normalization, so that $\sigma$ is expressed relative to the $[-1,1]$ scaled domain.
+Consequently, $\sigma=1$ represents a perturbation equal to 50\% of the entire peak-to-peak temperature variation of the lyophilization cycle.
+To contextualize this in physical terms, the shelf temperature spans approximately 80 \,°C from freezing to secondary drying.
+Thus, $\sigma =1$ in the normalized domain corresponds to a noise standard deviation of approximately $\pm40$\,°C on the raw signal - a magnitude consistent with catastrophic sensor failure rather than standard operational noise \cite{kim2015}.